NikosEfth/freedom/README.md

 ## Experiments
 ### Extract features
 To run any experiment you first need to extract features with the script `create_features.py`.
-Both the features of the corpus and the features of the wanted dataset are needed, but for a given backbone they need to be extracted only once.
-You can specify what features to produce with `--dataset` that can take the inputs `corpus`, `imagenet_r`, `nico`, `minidn`, and `ltll` .
-Also you will need to specify the `--backbone` that can either be `clip` or `siglip`.
+Both the features of the corpus and the features of the wanted dataset are needed, but for a given backbone, they need to be extracted only once.
+You can specify what features to produce with `--dataset` that can take the inputs `corpus`, `imagenet_r`, `nico`, `minidn`, and `ltll`.
+Also, you will need to specify the `--backbone`, which can either be `clip` or `siglip`.
 You can specify the GPU ID with `--gpu`.
-For exapmle, to run experiments on **ImageNet-R** with **CLIP** on the GPU 0 you should run:
+For example, to run experiments on **ImageNet-R** with **CLIP** on the **GPU 0** you should extract the following features:
 ```
 python create_features.py --dataset corpus --backbone clip --gpu 0
 python create_features.py --dataset imagenet_r --backbone clip --gpu 0